 28. Is it possible to sell ships?

-30. Is the game available on Steam?
+30. Is this game available on Steam?

-33. How are teams assigned in battle?
+33. How are pilots divided into teams for battles?

 36. What is the difference between conventional and premium ships?